bborn/communityengine/README.markdown

 CommunityEngine [v1.2.1]

-** NOTE: THIS BRANCH IS NO LONGER MAINTAINED **
+NOTE: THIS BRANCH IS NO LONGER MAINTAINED
+---

-** Looking for the Rails 3.X version?
-You want the [rails3.x branch](https://github.com/bborn/communityengine/tree/rails3.x).
+For Rails 3.x use the [rails3.x branch](https://github.com/bborn/communityengine/tree/rails3.x).
-** Looking for the Rails 4.X version?
-You want the [master branch](https://github.com/bborn/communityengine/tree/master).
+For Rails 3.x use the [master branch](https://github.com/bborn/communityengine/tree/master).

 Information at: [http://www.communityengine.org](http://www.communityengine.org)